Legio V Alaudae: Service in Germania

 After a few years, V Alaudae was moved to Gallia Belgica.
-While in Gaul the legion may have temporary lost its standard when its commander Marcus Lollius was defeated by the Germanic Sugambri.
+While in Gaul the legion may have temporarily lost its standard when its commander Marcus Lollius was defeated by the Germanic Sugambri.
 The battle probably took place in the valley of the Meuse.
 Although we cannot be precise, it is likely that the transfer from Hispania Ulterior to Belgica had taken place in 19 BC, when Augustus' friend Marcus Vipsanius Agrippa invaded Germania.
 The legion was transferred to or Xanten by Augustus' stepson Drusus and it took part in his Germanic campaigns.
-The soldiers of V Alaudae crossed the Weser and reached the Elbe in 9 BCE.
+The soldiers of V Alaudae crossed the Weser and reached the Elbe in 9 BC.
 For some time, they may have lived at Oberaden or Haltern on the east bank of the Rhine.
-In 6 CE, several legions marched against king Maroboduus of the Marcomanni in Czechia; at the same time, the V Alaudae were to attack the Marcomanni along the Elbe.
+In 6 AD, several legions marched against king Maroboduus of the Marcomanni in Czechia; at the same time, the V Alaudae were to attack the Marcomanni along the Elbe.
 It was to be the most grandiose operation that was ever conducted by a Roman army, but a rebellion in Pannonia obstructed its execution.

 Not much later, the Battle of the Teutoburg Forest put an end to Roman ambition to conquer Germania.
 Commander Lucius Nonius Asprenas used the First legion Germanica and the Fifth legion Alaudae to occupy the fortresses of Germania Inferior and prevent a Germanic raid on Belgica After the disaster, V Alaudae was stationed at Xanten, together with XXI Rapax, keeping an eye on the nearby tribe of the Cugerni and guarding the confluence of the Rhine and Lippe.
 Both units took part in the Germanic campaigns of Germanicus in the first years of the reign of Tiberius.
 In 43 AD, the twenty-first was replaced by XV Primigenia.
 At the same time, Xanten was rebuilt.
 We know that the Fifteenth occupied the eastern half of the base, and the Fifth the western.

-In 28 CE, the fifth legion suppressed a Frisian revolt, but the emperor Tiberius nonetheless allowed the Frisians to be independent.
+In 28 AD, the fifth legion suppressed a Frisian revolt, but the Emperor Tiberius nonetheless allowed the Frisians to be independent.
 Twelve years later, V Alaudae joined the emperor Caligula when he visited the delta of the Rhine.
 The famous anecdote, told by Suetonius, about the emperor commanding soldiers to collect shells on the beach, refers to the visit of the fifth to Lugdunum.
 The V Alaudae and XV Primigenia are thought to have been part of the expeditionary force that was led against the Frisians and Chauci by the Roman general Gnaeus Domitius Corbulo in 47 AD.

 The operation was very successful, but the emperor Claudius ordered the Romans to keep the Rhine as the empire's frontier.
 The soldiers were now ordered to build fortifications along the Rhine and dig a canal from Matilo to the capital of the Cananefates, Voorburg; this canal still exists.
 Another non-military activity was the production of tiles.
 Every legion owned and operated a tilery.
 It is odd to notice that V Alaudae made these objects at Feldkassel, more than 90 kilometers away.